johndstein/pcwm/README.md

 **AWS Lambda Built in Metrics**

-Below is the query for getting the count of invocations for a given Lambda function.
+Below is the query for getting the count of `Invocations` for a given Lambda function.
 You also get `Errors`, `Duration`, etc.

 See: https://docs.aws.amazon.com/lambda/latest/dg/monitoring-functions-metrics.html